samuelbalogh/P3-behavioural-cloning/README.md

 Overview
 ---

-The README thoroughly discusses the approach taken for deriving and designing a model architecture fit for solving the given problem.

 The goals of this project were the following:
 * Use the simulator to collect data of good driving behavior
 * Design, train and validate a model that predicts a steering angle from image data